 Now you’ll get to customize the support that your customers receive: what kind of greeting they’ll hear, what kind of routing they’ll experience, and how long they’ll need to wait.

 To start, you’ll need to create an IVR (interactive voice response) phone tree.
-These can be polarizing, but used effectively, a good IVR can help to limit call volume by providing easy answers to simple and common questions, as well as routing questions to the right people.
+These can be polarizing but used effectively, a good IVR can help to limit call volume by providing easy answers to simple and common questions, as well as routing questions to the right people.
 Keeping your IVR to 5 options or less is recommended.
 Zendesk has many options to help here; you can create agent groups based on department (sales, customer service, billing, shipping), language spoken, and so forth.
-You can also use tags in Zendesk based on voice recognition of key words in a recorded message to help direct requests to the right people.
+You can also use tags in Zendesk based on voice recognition of keywords in a recorded message to help direct requests to the right people.

 Recording good greetings is also critical to the customer.
-You’ll be able to create a main greeting, which is the first thing a customer hears, as well as an available agent greeting and a voicemail greeting.
+You’ll be able to create the main greeting, which is the first thing a customer hears, as well as an available agent greeting and a voicemail greeting.
 Keep these welcoming, to the point, and on-brand for the best results!
 In your voicemail greeting, be sure to inform customers what information will help you to help them.
 You’ll be able to add options like hold music as well if you wish.

 From here, there are lots of options for how to grow and improve your support.
-We can discuss how to train your agents, how to analyze your support metrics, and more.
+We can discuss how to train your agents, how to analyze your support metrics and more.
 Zendesk Talk has built-in analytics through the use of its Insights function, providing real-time dashboards and historical results.